-- 1. Verify the key switch is in the OFF position. - Verify the circuit breakers are switched OFF (O). - Disconnect the negative (-) terminal on the battery.
+- Verify the control power switch is in the OFF position. - 2.
+Verify the circuit breakers are switched OFF (O). - 3.
+Activate (push in) the emergency stop switch. - 4.
+Disconnect the negative (-) terminal on the battery.

-- 4. Activate (push in) the emergency stop switch. - 5.
 Attach a "Do Not Start" sign to the control panel.
 This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit.